thomaslevesque/AutoRunCustomTool/README.md

 AutoRunCustomTool
 =================

+> [!WARNING]
+> This project is no longer maintained.
+The VS extension remains available as-is on the Visual Studio marketplace, but no new version will be published.
+> Some of the reasons for abandoning this project are:
+> - I no longer use this extension myself
+> - I switched to Rider a few years ago, and I rarely, if ever, use Visual Studio
+> - The main use case for this extension, T4 templates, is becoming obsolete. .NET now offers better, built-in approaches for code generation.
+> Feel free to fork the project if you need to make some changes.

 *Download from Visual Studio Marketplace: [VS 2015/2017/2019](https://marketplace.visualstudio.com/items?itemName=ThomasLevesque.AutoRunCustomTool), [VS 2022](https://marketplace.visualstudio.com/items?itemName=ThomasLevesque.AutoRunCustomTool2022)*

+> [!CAUTION]
-⚠ **Known issue**: This extension doesn't fully work with SDK-style (.NET Core / .NET 5+) projects.
+> **Known issue**: This extension doesn't fully work with SDK-style (.NET Core / .NET 5+) projects.
 It's usable, but without UI support; you'll need to manually set the `RunCustomToolOn` property in the project file.
 See [#18](https://github.com/thomaslevesque/AutoRunCustomTool/issues/18#issuecomment-1053609437) for details.

 A Visual Studio extension that automatically runs the custom tool on another file when a file is modified